UniversalDependencies/UD_Hungarian-Szeged/README.txt

 ---------------------

 2015-05-15 v1.1
 Sentences with multiple roots have been corrected.

 2015-11-15 v1.2
 Empty morphological features have been removed.
 Adverbial participles have been annotated as VerbForm=Trans.
 Format of morphological features with more than one values has been corrected.

 2015-05-15 v1.3
 500 new sentences added.

+2017-03-01 v2.0
+Data re-split so that there is 10K dev and 10K test for the CoNLL shared task.
+Converted to follow the UD v2 guidelines.

 --- Machine readable metadata ---